dbos-inc/dbos-transact-ts/packages/create/templates/hello-nextjs/README.md

     await DBOS.launch();
 }
 ```
-- The workflow is called by the POST method in app/greetings/route.ts.
+- The workflow for the background job is called by the called the GET method in app/tasks/route.ts.

-- The POST is called by the component in src/components/callDBOSWorkflow.tsx.
-It calls the route /greetings.
+- The GET is called by the component in src/components/BackGroundTask.tsx.
+It calls the route /tasks.

 - The component is called from the main UI page.tsx.